7 Easy Steps to Move In to University

 Try organizing a dinner all together the first night to break the ice.
 It's important to establish clear communication and boundaries from the outset to avoid potential conflicts later on.

-Read our blog: "5 Quirky Ways to Make Friends at Uni"
+Read our blog: "5 Fun Ways to Make Friends at Uni"

 5. Take Breaks To Reload